KristianLyng/varnishfoo/chapter-4.rst

 for.

-Since VCL leans heavily on regular expressions, there is also a small cheat sheet towards the end, including VCL snippets.
+Since VCL leans heavily on regular expressions, there is also a small cheat sheet in appendix D, including VCL snippets.

 Working with VCL
 ----------------